How Schema Markup Helps You Gain or Enhance a Google Knowledge Panel

 We’re used to seeing knowledge panels for prominent brands in search results, so if your brand is missing a knowledge panel, you may not appear as credible to users.
 Your brand will be able to capture users at different parts of the customer journey and funnel by providing information about your organization through your knowledge panel.

-Helping you get a knowledge panel for your organization is only one of the many benefits that come from structured data markup.
+Helping you gain a knowledge panel for your organization is only one of the many benefits that come from structured data markup.
 We’ve helped customers like SAP and Sharp Healthcare increase their clicks, impressions and click-through rates for organic search traffic through structured data, with strategies tailored to each brand’s online business goals.

 Do you need help enhancing your Google Knowledge Panel?